How To Manage Anxiety Without Meds

 So the purpose of this article is not to argue against taking meds, but to share some thoughts and tools with those who, for whatever reason, are not taking meds and want to learn how to manage anxiety naturally.

-After many years of fighting my anxiety and losing the battles over and over again, I have made a truce with it, trying to coexist.
-Here are five things I do to make living with anxiety tolerable.
+After many years of fighting my anxiety and losing the battles over and over again, I have finally come out on top.
+Below are five things I do to keep anxiety symptoms at bay.

 It’s kind of funny that anxiety is called a mental problem when it actually feels very much like a physical problem to me.

 I’m fairly convinced that I was born a highly sensitive person.
 More jittery than average.
 Then in childhood, I had some experiences that didn’t exactly enhance my sense of security.

 And so here I still am, at age 40, a deer in headlights.
 Any hint of conflict, disagreement, or disapproval – spoken or unspoken – warrants a fight or flight response for my body.
 A tension in someone’s voice.
 A questioning look.
 My body interprets them as threats.
 And the body doesn’t consult the rational mind.
 The decision to react with fear is made in a split second before I have a chance to think.

 So here’s what I do.
 I give my body what it’s asking for.
 My body wants fight or flight.
 For an hour a day, I give it flight.